straal/VuePressToGhostCMS/README.md

 ## Usage

-Change variable `MARKDOWNS_DIRECTORY_PATH` in `src/createExportJSONFromMdFiles.js` file to the directory with your Markdown pages
+Open `src/convertMDToGhostBackup.js` file and set variable `MARKDOWN_DIRECTORY_PATH` to the directory with your Markdown pages

-Run the command below in the root directory to generate the output export.json file:
+Use the following command to generate the output *export.json* file:

 ```bash
 npm run generate